 Confidentiality and Mandatory Reporting: The University of New Hampshire and its faculty are committed to assuring a safe and productive educational environment for all students and for the university as a whole.
 To this end, the university requires faculty members to report incidents of sexual violence and harassment shared by students to the university's Title IX Coordinator (603-862-2930/1527 TTY).
 If a student wishes to speak to a confidential service provider who does not have this reporting responsibility, you can speak with University Counseling Center or SHARPP.
-For more information about what happens when you report, your rights and reporting options at UNH, including anonymous reporting options, please visit (link).
+For more information about what happens when you report, your rights and reporting options at UNH, including anonymous reporting options, please visit Diversity, Equity, Access & Inclusion | University of New Hampshire.